FuneralPyreGames/Speed-Shooter/README.md

 # Speed-Shooter
- A small shooting game to make over a weekend
+ This project is very simple.
+It's just a small prototype that I made to give me something to do over the weekend.